andys8/smack-stack-overview/README.md

 # SMACK Stack

-The SMACK stack is a collection of technologies which can be composed and form a Big-Data platform.
+The SMACK stack is a collection of technologies which can be composed to create a private cloud architecture.
 The acronym SMACK stands for Spark (engine), Mesos (manager), Akka (model), Cassandra (database) and Kafka (message broker).
 All except Akka are Apache projects.
 The goal is to achieve a highly available, resilient and distributed data processing architecture to enable explorative, realtime data-analysis and fast deployment.

 ## Spark